-Goji berries, also known as Wolfberries, Matrimony Vine or Desert Thorns, have become widely popular nowadays.
+Goji berries, also known as Wolfberries, Matrimony Vine, or Desert Thorns, have become widely popular nowadays.
 They are used in various snack bars, juices or you can buy them dried.
-Originally grown in Asia for estimated 5,000 years, they were brought to North America by migrating tribes.
+Originally grown in Asia for an estimated 5,000 years, they were brought to North America by migrating tribes.
 Thanks to their remarkable adaptability, they are easy to grow in almost any climate.
-Even though they are not recommended for treating any kind of illness, they may help the body to regenerate by providing extraordinary nutrient content.
+Even though they are not recommended for treating any kind of illness, they may help the body regenerate by providing extraordinary nutrient content.

 BENEFITS: